Baptoaster/Project-Gamebook/README.txt

 HOW TO USE :
 - Tap the number of the choice you want to make
 - Watch out, some choices have a timer attached to it on the upper-right corner of the screen.
 If you do not make a choice in time, the game will choose a default answer for you.
+- Your choice can increase or decrease the trust bar on the upper-center.
+So try to keep it at full.

 LICENSE :
 Distributed under the MIT License